Your rights as a consumer

 Shopping in sales and secondhand

-- Before buying something on sale, check the return policy first, as it may be different and could affect whether or not you will be able to return it.
-Also check the item itself.
+- Before buying something on sale, check the return policy first, as it may be different and could affect whether or not you will be able to return it

 - If you are buying something from a private seller, you have no consumer rights—so buyer beware!